-- (i) Elect a person, who is not a Member of the Executive, to preside if both the Mayor and Deputy Mayor are not present, remotely or otherwise; - (ii) Where members are attending remotely, take a roll call of those Members present. - (iii) Receive any declarations of disclosable pecuniary or personal interests from Members; - (iv) In accordance with Council Procedure Rule 11.0, receive questions from, and provide answers to, the public; - (v) Consider the single item of business specified in the summons to the meeting (a single item may be made up of more than one part provided they all relate to a single subject); and

-(vi) (Consider any business that the Mayor believes to be urgent, in that the matter to be determined has arisen since the publication of the agenda and failure to determine it at this meeting would cause significant adverse impact on the Council.
+- (i) Elect a person, who is not a Member of the Executive, to preside if both the Chairman of the Council and Deputy Chairman of the Council are not present, remotely or otherwise; - (ii) Where members are attending remotely, take a roll call of those Members present. - (iii) Receive any declarations of disclosable pecuniary or personal interests from Members; - (iv) In accordance with Council Procedure Rule 11.0, receive questions from, and provide answers to, the public; - (v) Consider the single item of business specified in the summons to the meeting (a single item may be made up of more than one part provided they all relate to a single subject); and - (vi) Consider any business that the Chairman believes to be urgent, in that the matter to be determined has arisen since the publication of the agenda and failure to determine it at this meeting would cause significant adverse impact on the Council.